7 Best AI Image Upscalers in 2026 (Tested & Compared)

 How to Choose

 I'm a photographer or need faithful detail for print / archival.
-Topaz Photo AI (or Gigapixel for more control) is still the benchmark.
+Topaz Photo AI (or Gigapixel for more control) is the answer.
+Best in the category, and it isn't close on photos.
 Accept the slow speed and the subscription switch.
 Let's Enhance is the web-first alternative if you want batch + API access.

 I'm an AI artist and I want my Midjourney / SDXL / Flux renders to look photo-shot.
 Magnific AI for aggressive creative detail; Krea AI for a softer, more natural look (and access to Topaz models inside the same tool).

 I want to upscale images and post them to TikTok / Instagram / YouTube.
 Genviral - it's the only tool on this list that takes you from raw image to scheduled post without a file transfer.
-Upscaling credits are bundled with every plan, so you're not paying for it as a separate tool.
+Topaz will give you a sharper file, but you'll spend the saved sharpness on ten extra tool-swaps before publish.

 I want free, private, offline upscaling.
 Upscayl - open-source, runs locally, no account, no watermark.
 Expect rougher edges on complex photos.